Cartier lawsuit accuses Tiffany of stealing luxury jewelry trade secrets

 In an affidavit accompanying the complaint, Marino said Tiffany was "more interested in hiring me as a source of information than as a High Jewelry manager."

-Cartier also accused Tiffany of letting a recently hired former Cartier executive work on a high jewelry project called the "Blue Book" despite her six-month non-compete agreement.
+Cartier also accused Tiffany, owned by luxury goods group LVMH LVMH.PA, of letting a recently hired former Cartier executive work on a high jewelry project called the "Blue Book" despite her six-month non-compete agreement.

-Tiffany and its parent LVMH Moet Hennessy Louis Vuitton SE LVMH.PA did not immediately respond to requests for comment.
+Contacted by Reuters, Tiffany said in a statement: "We deny the baseless allegations and will vigorously defend ourselves."

 The lawsuit seeks an injunction requiring that Tiffany return and not use stolen trade secrets, plus unspecified damages.